 Make sure you know when your state's voter registration deadline is and use social media to encourage your friends and family to get registered and vote.
-See below for some messages and images you can use on your account.
+If you don't know your state's voter registration deadlines, go to your state's Secretary of State's website, or visit Vote 411 to find all essential voting information.